oneapi-src/level-zero-spec/scripts/tools/SYSMAN.md

 but cannot be read back to get the last value - these are properties that trigger some behavior but don't have a backing value.

 ${"##"} <a name="pra">Property availability</a>
-Determining if properties are supported and accessible is achieved by calling the API function ::{t}SysmanGetPropertyInfo().
+Determining if properties are supported and accessible is achieved by calling the API function ::${t}SysmanGetPropertyInfo().
 The function is called with an array that indicates the property identifiers of interest.
 On return, the array is populated with the API support (one of ::${t}_prop_support_t) and the access permissions (::${t}_prop_access_t) for each property.
 API support indicates if the property is supported by the current version of the API, the device class and the device.
 It is possible that the API supports a property but not for a particular device class or device.
 Access permissions are specific to a device and so should be checked for every device.